-According to the environmental justice focus groups, VISION 2020 policies are perceived to be supportive of efforts to meet the needs of environmental justice populations, but focus group participants have recommended that the policies need to be augmented to avoid negative impacts on environmental justice communities.
+According to the environmental justice focus groups, VISION 2040 policies are perceived to be supportive of efforts to meet the needs of environmental justice populations, but focus group participants have recommended that the policies need to be augmented to avoid negative impacts on environmental justice communities.
 For example, urban density is sensed as positive and necessary to support the viability of both communities and transit, but participants suggested it must be accompanied by effective mechanisms to assure that affordable housing is available in urban areas at the same time urban density is being promoted.
 Participants reported that a lack of affordable housing in dense urban areas has in some cases pushed low-income people out to unincorporated urban and rural areas.
 Furthermore, some people who have been living in more affordable urban communities report that they are starting to become displaced by higher income households seeking relief from rising housing costs in other urban areas or traffic congestion in suburban areas.
 Some jurisdictions are trying to mitigate this trend by implementing affordable housing practices.
 This is especially important because federal housing subsidies are shrinking.

-It is likely that the trend for minority and low-income populations to increase in proportion to the general population will continue at a similar rate under all alternatives (see section 6.4.2, Demographic Trends).
+It has been assumed that the trend for minority and low-income populations to increase in proportion to the general population will continue at a similar rate as recent trends under all alternatives (see section 6.4.2, Demographic Trends).
+The rate of change in poverty may occur differently depending on socio-economic conditions and other factors, but is unlikely to be affected by urban growth patterns alone.
 The trend for low-income households to relocate to less developed, more rural areas may be influenced by the alternative implemented and its effect on housing costs, as some alternatives may be more likely to result in affordable housing than others (see section 6.5.2, Housing).
 Depending on where low-income and minority populations choose to locate throughout the region, lack of access to transit, services, and jobs is a concern.